-The Petrie School of Music offers both the professional Bachelor of Music degree and the Bachelor of Arts degree.
+The Petrie School of Music offers the professional Bachelor of Music degree and the Bachelor of Arts degree.
 Bachelor of Music degrees are conceived as intensive preparations for careers in music.
-Bachelor of Arts degrees are designed for students who wish to combine music study with more broad-based studies in the arts and sciences, perhaps even leading to a second major or minor.
+Bachelor of Arts degree is designed for students who wish to combine music study with more broad-based studies in the arts and sciences, perhaps even leading to a second major or minor.
 Alternative career options are made available through unique programs designed to meet the interests and goals of students.

-A minor in music is available for students pursuing a non-music major.
+A minor in music is available for students pursuing a nonmusic major.